BestTimesToVisit.com Logo

 culture

 When visiting the Temple of the Sacred Tooth Relic (Sri Dalada Maligawa), remember to dress modestly – shoulders and knees must be covered.
-It's also customary to remove your shoes before entering.
-You'll see locals offering flowers, so consider picking some up from a nearby vendor to participate respectfully.
+It's also customary to remove your shoes and hats before entering.
+You'll often see locals offering flowers as a sign of respect, which you can also purchase at stalls outside.

 transport